darrenldl/blockyarchive/SBX_FORMAT.md

 Supported forward error correction algorithms since 1.0.0 are
   - Reed-Solomon erasure code - probably the only one for versions 11, 12, 13

+Metadata and the parity blocks (blocks 0 - 3) are mandatory